Wah Mee massacre: Victims

+All 13 victims, twelve men and one woman, were of Cantonese-speaking Chinese origin, most from Hong Kong or Taishan.
+Four of the dead, 48-year-old John S. Loui, 54-year-old Hung Fat Gee, 52-year-old Henning G. Chinn, and 54-year-old Gim Lun Wong, were employees at the Wah Mee (manager, cook/waiter and doormen respectively).
+The remaining nine were patrons, identified as 52-year-old restaurateur Moo Min Mar, 47-year-old Jean Bick Chinn, 60-year-old retired postal worker Jack Mar, 68-year-old Kokusai Theater projectionist Dewey Mar, 59-year-old line cook and former U.S. Army sergeant Wing Wong, 60-year-old fisherman and cook Lung Wing Chin, 51-year-old car repair shop owner and part-time employee Chin Lee Law, 47-year-old chef George Mar, and 55-year-old cook and legionnaire of Cathay Post 186 Chong L. Chin.
+Besides Moo Min Mar and Jean Chinn, who were husband and wife, none of the victims were related.
+With the exception of Henning Chinn, all victims were members of the Bing Kung Tong.

 Arrests

-Wai Yok Chin was able to identify both Benjamin Ng and Willie Mak for the police; the identity of the third gunman was unknown to him.
+Chin was able to identify both Mak and Benjamin for the police; the identity of the third gunman was unknown to him.

-In the early morning of February 19, the police went to the home of Benjamin Ng's brother, Stephen, who told them that Benjamin lived with his girlfriend in her parents' home.
-The police arrested Benjamin at the girlfriend's home, where he had been sleeping.
-After obtaining a search warrant, the police returned later that afternoon to find $7,500 in cash, two loaded .38 caliber revolvers, an M-1 rifle, and ammunition in the bedroom.
+In the early morning of February 19, the Seattle police went to the home of Benjamin's brother, Stephen, who told them that Benjamin lived with his girlfriend in her parents' home.
+The police arrested Benjamin at the girlfriend's residence, where he had been sleeping.
+After obtaining a search warrant, the police returned later that afternoon to find $7,500 in cash, two loaded .38 caliber revolvers, an M-1 rifle and ammunition in the bedroom.

-Willie Mak called and turned himself in to police hours later.
-Shortly after his arrest, Mak confessed that he had "shot them all", a statement he later repudiated.
+Mak called and turned himself in to police hours later.
+Shortly after his arrest, he confessed that he had "shot them all", a statement he later repudiated.
 Police recovered more guns and cash from Mak's home on February 19, but none of the guns matched those used in the murders.
 An unidentified third man, who accompanied Mak to the surrender, was questioned and released.
 Two men, including Mak's older brother, were accused of destroying evidence of the crime; Mak had borrowed a car from one of the men the night of the massacre.